moshiko1988/js-modules-study/README.md

 run.
 Under a non-blocking model, you launch your task, proceed to execute other, unrelated code, and let it get back to you once it's done.

-###Why use Node?
-This is where the two above sections come together.

-A performance problem in many types of applications that can't be solved by using a fast compiled language or more efficient algorithms to process data is time lost waiting.

-Many operations can't be safely done concurrently; in order to interact with them safely, we use locks to restrict access to the resource, or let other processes know it's currently in use and unsafe to access.
-One such case is writing files on a filesystem.

-If we were using synchronous I/O, our code would sit, stalled, racking up second spent **blocking** while that file remains locked.
-Node saves us this time through its evented, non-blocking I/O model, letting us listen for a completion event while executing other code instead of sitting there waiting.

 ###What's the catch?
 You didn't think you were getting all that for free, did you?